What Is Zero Trust Architecture & Why Does Your Business Need It?

 Each industry has their own privacy concerns and can require different cybersecurity strategies.
 In the manufacturing industry, SMB leaders should be mindful to secure remote access to machinery controls .
 The healthcare industry requires organizations to safeguard patient data and ensure compliance with healthcare regulations.
 In banking, SMB leaders must protect financial transactions and sensitive customer information.
 Zero Trust is a strategy that can enhance the security posture of organizations across industries.

-Step One: Conduct a Comprehensive Security Assessment
+Step One: Conduct a Comprehensive Security Assessment What is zero trust architecture

 Begin by taking a close look at your current security measures.
 Identify all the important technical parts of your business, like data, applications, and devices.
 Understand who has access to what and look for weak spots in your security.
 This helps you know where to focus your efforts.
+Reference a security assessment checklist to make sure you’re covering the necessary security assets and protocols.
+You may also consider bringing in a third party security agency to conduct an assessment for you.
+An outside perspective, from certified security professionals, will ensure you don’t miss any details, big or small.

 Step Two: Strengthen Identity Verification